 The economy in Germany once again experienced stronger year-on-year growth in 2017: GDP increased by 2.5 per cent (previous year: 1.9 per cent).
 The economic upturn was even more broadly based than in 2016: In addition to private consumption, which benefited from real income growth, increasing private and public investment, which was fuelled by low interest rates and an uptick in foreign demand, also bolstered the positive development in 2017.
 In 2017, inflation rose to 1.6 per cent (previous year: 0.4 per cent) as a result of, among other factors, rising energy prices.
 This positive economic development was also reflected on the labour market: Unemployment was at a very low level at 3.6 per cent (previous year: 4.2 per cent).

-GDP in Austria grew by 2.8 per cent (previous year: 3.0 per cent) in 2018, significantly higher than the forecast of 1.9 per cent.
-Despite a global economic slowdown, this was due in particular to robust domestic demand, which was bolstered by both private consumption and investments, as well as continued increasing foreign demand.
-The economic upturn positively influence the labour market here too, with the unemployment rate falling to 4.8 per cent (previous year: 5.5 per cent).
-Energy prices remained a key factor driving prices in 2018: inflation in 2018 amounted to 2.1 per cent (previous year: 2.2 per cent).
+GDP in Austria grew by 2.3 per cent in 2017 and was thus significantly higher than the 1.2 per cent forecast and was up year on year (1.5 per cent).
+This was due in particular to strong domestic demand, which was bolstered by both private consumption and a high level of investment, as well as increasing foreign demand.
+Private consumption was lifted primarily by the improvement on the labour market: unemployment fell to 5.4 per cent (previous year: 6.1 per cent).
+Inflation rose to 2.0 per cent (previous year: 1.0 per cent).

 - 1 Year-on-year GDP change in %